sandialabs/Spitfire/readme.md

 # Introduction

-Spitfire is a Python/C++ library for solving complex chemistry and reaction-diffusion problems used in constructing tabulated chemistry models, built atop a variety of methods for solving nonlinear systems and differential equations.
+Spitfire is a Python/C++ library for solving complex chemistry and reaction-diffusion problems.
+It is most often used to construct tabulated chemistry models for reacting flow simulations.
+It also solves canonical reactor models and provides efficient, extensible numerical time integration capabilities.
+Spitfire has been used and developed primarily at Sandia National Laboratories and the University of Utah.

-Spitfire has several key objectives:
-- Solve canonical combustion problems with complex chemical kinetics using advanced time integration and continuation techniques.
-- Build tabulated chemistry models for use in reacting flow simulation.
-- Design and rapidly prototype solvers and time integration techniques for general-purpose ordinary and partial differential equations.

-Spitfire has been used by researchers at Sandia National Laboratories and the University of Utah for a number of applications:
-- construct adiabatic and nonadiabatic flamelet libraries (tabulated chemistry) for simulation of single- and multi-phase combustion, similarly to how the FlameMaster code has been used
-- investigate the design of specialized embedded pairs of explicit Runge-Kutta methods and advanced adaptive time stepping techniques
-- generate homogeneous reactor, non-premixed flamelet, and simple reaction-diffusion datasets for the training of low-dimensional surrogate models of chemical kinetics
-- perform fundamental studies of combustion in the MILD regime
-- study chemical explosive modes and low-temperature oxidation pathways of complex fuels in non-premixed systems
-- study the formulation of state vectors and analytical Jacobian matrices for combustion simulation

 # Contents
 - [Introduction](#introduction)